openhab/openhab-docs/ui/widget-expressions-variables.md

 ### Custom Functions

 There are times when a widget requires the same calculation in multiple locations and maintaining all the different locations can be a burden.
-In these instances, an `oh-context` component can be used to define named functions that are avialable to all children of the `oh-context`.
+In these instances, an `oh-context` component can be used to define named functions that are available to all children of the `oh-context`.
 Functions are defined using the arrow syntax and referenced with the `fn` object in expressions:

 ```yaml